jobkroongit/100-Days-Of-Code-Log/r1-log.md

 The main concepts of React: 1.
 Don't manipulate the DOM, React does that.
 2. React is like building with Lego.
 3. It has unidirectional data flow.
 4. It's only used for UI

 ### R1D97
 Using #scss in my React project.
-Sass allows: Nested syntax, Mixins to group and reuse lines, Partials & Import to break up files into smaller ones and import any time using underscore and makes #css simpler, more reliable and organized.
+Sass allows: Nested syntax, Mixins to group and reuse lines, Partials & Import to break up files into smaller ones and import any time using underscore and makes css simpler, more reliable and organized.

 ### R1D98
+Media queries in Sass css with using mixins.

 ### R1D99
+A JavaScript recap of what I've learned in the past 100 days.
+ECMA6, arrow funtions, destructering etc.

 ### R1D100